Oscilllator/quartz/content/20250719 Effect of saturated fat on ApoB levels.md

 | 2025-07-05 | 79           | Y       | 10:30AM                 |
 | 2025-07-05 | 78           | N       | 12:30PM                 |
 | 2025-07-16 | 69           | N       |                         |

 ![[Pasted image 20250719121259.png]]

 It's pretty clear from this that the diet is wildly effective.
 People were asking my about my LDL throughout the experiment so I added a measurement on at the end and got 91.
+All tests were taken with [ulta lab tests](http://ultalabtests.com/).

-The results are wayyy more dramatic than what reading the literature would have you believe.
-Here are two ([one](https://pmc.ncbi.nlm.nih.gov/articles/PMC3491165/#T2), [two](https://www.jlr.org/article/S0022-2275(23)00093-7/fulltext))random studies that both predicted a ~5 point change in ApoB.
+My results are wayyy more dramatic than what reading the literature would have you believe.
+Here are two ([one](https://pmc.ncbi.nlm.nih.gov/articles/PMC3491165/#T2), [two](https://www.jlr.org/article/S0022-2275(23)00093-7/fulltext)) random studies that both predicted a ~5 point change in ApoB.
 One of the tables:

 ![[Pasted image 20250719115916.png]]

 Look at the absolutely huge standard deviation on that result.
 What utter trash.
 The study says "Dietary adherence was promoted through regular telephone contacts and weekly meetings with the dietitians".
+Sure it was.

 Following this diet was _really hard_.
-I had to be exceedingly careful eating out, I regularly refused to eat what the people around me ate, and generally was a complete nuisance to the people around me.
-Also the food was much less nice.
+I had to be exceedingly careful eating out, I regularly refused to eat what the people around me ate, and generally was a nuisance to the everyone around me.
+Also the food was a lot worse.
 I suspect that all these studies had really bad adherence.

+# Next steps

+I've stopped this diet, and am now trying to eat as much saturated fat as possible in my diet.
+Let's see how high this number can get.
+Then after that I might sit down and look up whether or not what the actual causal input-output relationship is for ApoB->life expectancy.

+# Conclusion

+I dropped my ApoB by 50 points in 5 weeks, and it was still dropping at the end.